-During the reporting period under review, Mr. Sudhir Shukla, Whole Time Director, Mr. Ajay Jain, Chief Financial Officer and Ms. Jyoti Lata, Secretary of the Company are the Key Managerial Personnel as per the provisions of the Companies Act, 2013 and have been holding the respective position of the Company at the end of March 31, 2019.
+During the reporting period under review, Mr. Anil Kumar, Whole Time Director, Mr. Subodh Kumar, Chief Financial Officer and Ms. Pinki Pilani, Secretary of the Company are the Key Managerial Personnel as per the provisions of the Companies Act, 2013, holding the respective positions in the Company as at March 31, 2018.